 Lyme disease is most commonly diagnosed in the Middle Atlantic, New England, and the Upper Midwest.
 But it also appears to be increasing in the Pacific Northwest.

 READ MORE ⇒ 10 Best Dog Friendly Beaches In Michigan

 Treatment For Dogs with Lyme Disease

-The common treatment for Lyme disease is a course of the antibiotic doxycycline, and that’s what our vet prescribed for Ty.
-Unfortunately, this parasite is very good at hiding in the body, so you can’t count on the dog being cured.
-The symptoms can show up again months or years later, and Ty was on another course of antibiotics last month when his Lyme disease flared up.
+Unfortunately, this parasite is very good at hiding in the body, so you can’t count on the dog being cured after treatment.
+The symptoms can show up again months or years later.
+So you’ll have to be aware of the possibility of flare ups.